 Unlike TypeScript, which has a similar purpose, it does not require you to migrate to a new language and annotate your code for type checking to work.
 In Flow, type annotations are optional and can be used to provide additional hints to the analyzer.
 This makes Flow a good option if you would like to use static code analysis, but would like to avoid having to rewrite your existing code.

-All three features can greatly improve your developer experience: JSX and Flow allow you to quickly spot places with potential errors, and carefully choosing your aproach to state management will help achieve a clear structure for your project.
+All three features can greatly improve your developer experience: JSX, Flow, and PropTypes allow you to quickly spot places with potential errors, and carefully choosing your aproach to state management will help achieve a clearer structure for your project.

 Angular has a few interesting things up its sleeve as well, namely TypeScript, RxJS, and Angular Elements, as well as its own approach to state management.

 - Further reading: An Introduction to TypeScript: Static Typing for the Web

 RxJS is a reactive programming library that allows for more flexible handling of asynchronous operations and events.
 It’s a combination of the Observer and Iterator patterns blended together with functional programming.
 RxJS allows you to treat anything as a continuous stream of values and perform various operations on it such as mapping, filtering, splitting or merging.

 The library has been adopted by Angular in their HTTP module as well for some internal use.
 When you perform an HTTP request, it returns an Observable instead of the usual Promise.
 This approach opens the door for interesting possibilities, such as the ability to cancel a request, retry it multiple times or work with continuous data steams, such as web sockets.
 But this is just the surface.
 To master RxJS, you’ll need to know your way around different types of Observables, Subjects, as well as around a hundred methods and operators.
-Yikes, that seems to be a bit excessive just to make HTTP requests!

 - Further reading: Introduction to Functional Reactive Programming with RxJS